ray-project/ray/doc/source/dependency-management.rst

   Using the HTTPS URL from your Git provider's "Download as Zip" feature is not recommended if the URL always points to the latest commit.
   For instance, using this method on GitHub generates a link that always points to the latest commit on the chosen branch.

   By specifying this link in the ``runtime_env`` dictionary, your Ray Cluster always uses the chosen branch's latest commit.
   This creates a consistency risk: if you push an update to your remote Git repository while your cluster's nodes are pulling the repository's contents, some nodes may pull the version of your package just before you pushed, and some nodes may pull the version just after.
   For consistency, it is better to specify a particular commit, so all the nodes use the same package.
   See the following recommended option (manually crafting the HTTPS URL) to create a URL pointing to a specific commit.

-The second option is to craft this URL by pattern-matching your specific use case with one of the following examples.
+The second option is to manually craft this URL by pattern-matching your specific use case with one of the following examples.
 **This is recommended** because it provides finer-grained control over which repository branch and commit to use when generating your dependency zip file.
 These options prevent consistency issues on Ray Clusters (see the warning above for more info).
 To create the URL, pick a URL template below that fits your use case, and fill in all parameters in brackets (e.g. [username], [repository], etc.) with the specific values from your repository.
 For instance, suppose your GitHub username is ``example_user`` and the repository's name is ``example_repository``.
-If ``example_repository`` is public and you want to retrieve the latest commit, the URL would be:
+If ``example_repository`` is public and you want to retrieve the latest commit (which matches the first example use case below), the URL would be:

 .. code-block:: python